 Leadership in social justice: Peace through engagement

-Learn about ways you can lead social movements, large or small.
+How can we step up to support newcomers and create social safety nets?
+Learn about the many ways you can lead social movements, large or small, to improve the lives of those in your communities.
 This session will also highlight local and international examples.

 Led by Saima Jamal